This post may contain affiliate links. Please read our disclosure policy.

 14. Preheat the oven to 375°F (190°C) during the last stages of the rolls’ second rise.

-15. Bake the cinnamon rolls at 375°F for 15-20 minutes or until they are golden brown and the internal temperature of the rolls reach 200°.
-If the rolls are golden on top and still underbaked inside, place a piece of tin foil over the rolls to prevent further browning.
+15. Bake the cinnamon rolls at 375°F for 15-20 minutes or until they are golden brown and the internal temperature of the rolls reach 200°F. If the rolls are golden on top and still underbaked inside, place a piece of tin foil over the rolls to prevent further browning.

 16. For the Vanilla Buttercream Icing, start by creaming the butter until it’s smooth.